alonitac/DevOpsBootcampUPES/tutorials/aws_ec2_ebs.md

 3. Add the tag `ENV=test` to your instance.
 4. Get the Network Interface id attached to the instance.

-## Exercise 2 - Change instance properties
+### :pencil2: - Change instance properties

 1. Change your instance type from `*.micro` to `*.nano`.
 2. Change the availability zone of your instance.
-3. Add tag
+3. Add a tag

+### :pencil2: `boto3`

+`boto3` is the AWS SDK for Python, which allows Python developers to write software that makes use of AWS services.

+1. Install it by `pip install boto3` (it's recommended to install it using PyCharm's terminal in an existed Python venv).
+2. Write to python code that:
+   1. Stops your EC2 instance.
+   2. Creates an AMI from the instance.

+## Optional practice

-## Exercise - Network test between two instances
+### Network test between two instances

 Work with a friend on the same region.
 Use the `iperf` tool to measure network performance between two EC2 instances.